gabryelleagoutin/TAD/README.md

 Each pair of primers will be given a total score, calculated by adding the scores for number matching and amplicon size.
 These parameters were deemed to be the most important after selection based on temperature and amplicon size.

-### h.
+### g.
 Concaténation des résultats et séléction des meilleurs couples.

 Concatenate the results and select the best pairs.